oSethoum/oSethoum/README.md

 - 👋 Hi, I’m @oSethoum
-- 👀 I’m interested in React Go Typescript
+- 👀 I’m interested in React Go Typescript And GraphQL
 - 💞️ I’m looking to collaborate on Opensource Projects

 <!---